Large-Signal Stability Guarantees for a DC Microgrid with Nested Nonlinear Distributed Control: The Slow Communication Scenario: Case Studies

 \section{Case Studies}

-The control framework in \eqref{eq:Control-Layer} is tested by means of time-domain simulations in MATLAB/Simulink on a 48-volt DC network admitting the dynamics in \eqref{eq:Physical-Layer}.
-The DC microgrid is powered by 4 DGs, interconnected electrically and through communication links according to the interconnection patterns depicted in Fig.\ref{Image:Sim_Overview}.
-The specifications of the generators, loads, and transmission lines are given in Table \ref{Table_Spec}, where all resistance ($R$) and inductance ($L$) values are specified in per unit (p.u) on a $(0.15 \Omega,\; 300 \mu H)$ base.
-The control parameters; $\tau=1s$ and $\tau_p,\;\tau_d=10s$, are selected to satisfy \emph{Assumption} \ref{Asump_time_Const} with $k=10$ and $b=5$.
-The subsequent case studies discuss acceptable tuning values of $\alpha$, $\mathcal{K}_v$.
-The maximum allowed voltage deviation from the nominal voltage, $V_n=48V$, is $5\%$; $V_{\mathrm{max}}=1.05$[p.u].
-Moreover, for voltage containment, we apply $\Delta_1=\Delta$ and $\Delta_2=0$, i.e., we simulate the system solely with the integral controller and further discuss the system response with the PI in Section \ref{CS4}.
+The control framework in \eqref{eq:Control-Layer} is tested by means of time-domain simulations in MATLAB/Simulink on both a 48-volt DC network admitting the dynamics in \eqref{eq:Physical-Layer} and on a modified version of the IEEE 33-bus benchmark test system.
+The 48-volt DC microgrid is powered by 4 DGs, interconnected electrically and through communication links according to the interconnection patterns depicted in Fig.~\ref{Image:Sim_Overview}.
+The specifications of the generators, loads, and power lines of the \emph{base-case} system; i.e., initially proposed electrical dynamics and control configurations prior to any stability-oriented modifications, are given in Table \ref{Table_Spec}, where all resistance ($R$) and inductance ($L$) values are specified in per unit (p.u) on a $(0.15 \Omega,\; 300 \mu H)$ base.
+The selected control parameters of the \emph{base-case} system are given below--selected to satisfy \emph{Assumption}~\ref{Asump_time_Const}-- with the time constants specified in seconds.
+For voltage containment, the maximum allowed voltage deviation from the nominal voltage, $V_n=48V$, is $5\%$; $V_{\mathrm{max}}=1.05$[p.u] and $V_{\mathrm{min}}=0.95$[p.u].
+Moreover, for the \emph{base-case} system we simulate the system without the proportional controller; i.e., relying solely on the decentralized integral controller, by selecting $\Delta_1=\Delta$ and $\Delta_2=0$.

-\emph{Corollary} \ref{Coroll_monoton} highlights that achieving global exponential stability guarantees for large-signal disturbances is highly dependent on reducing the inter-dependencies in the electrical system such that $\mathcal{M}(\lambda)$ is strictly monotonically increasing.
-Accordingly, through the subsequent case studies, we aim to find adequate tuning of our controller -- tested for various electrical system parameters -- to guarantee G.E.S. following the stability conditions in \emph{Theorem} \ref{GES_proof} while striving to satisfy optimal steady-state operation of the DC microgrid, where both voltage containment and proportional current sharing are maintained, as established in Section \ref{steady_state}.
+Throughout the subsequent case studies, we aim to find adequate tuning of our controller (and some equipment sizing) that satisfies \emph{Assumption}~\ref{ass:mon}, and further guarantee G.E.S. following the stability conditions in \emph{Theorem} \ref{GES_proof} under sufficient time-scale separation--satisfying \emph{Assumption}~\ref{Asump_time_Const}.
+Moreover, the applied case studies evaluate the control performance and ability to steer the DC MG toward (near-)optimal steady-state operation, while ensuring both voltage containment and proportional current sharing.